Local Storage seems to be disabled in your browser.

 About the sets: The coins in the 2009-PD Mint Sets were Uncirculated pieces pulled from regular production runs, thus the quality of the individual coins varies widely from set to set and even within a set.

-The 2008-PD Mint Set contained twenty-eight coins, including the following:
+The 2009-PD Mint Set contained thirty-six coins, including the following:

-Original packaging: The 2008-PD Mint Set consisted of two different sets in two blister-style folders.
+Original packaging: The 2009-PD Mint Set consisted of two different sets in two blister-style folders.
 The blue folder contains coins from the Philadelphia Mint, the red folder contains coins from the Denver Mint.
-Each folder contains the Cent, Nickels, Dime, Half Dollar, and Dollar, alongside the following five 2008 Quarters from the 50 State Quarters® program: Oklahoma, New Mexico, Arizona, Alaska, and Hawaii.
-Completing each folder are the four 2008 Presidential Dollars: Monroe, Adams, Jackson, and Van Buren.
+Each folder contains the Cents, Nickels, Dime, Half Dollar, and Dollar, alongside the following six 2009 Quarters: District of Columbia, Puerto Rico, Guam, American Samoa, U.S. Virgin Islands, and Northern Mariana Islands.
+Completing each folder are the four 2009 Presidential Dollars: Harrison, Tyler, Polk, Taylor.

 |Mint Name||Philadelphia - P|